Please enable JavaScript to view the comments powered by Disqus.

 Montreal City Guide

-Updated: November 14th, 2022
+Updated: November 23rd, 2023

 About Montreal

 Montreal is one of Canada's most vibrant cities.
-It was originally known as Hochelaga to the indigenous Huron people who inhabited the area at the time of French navigator and explorer Jacques Cartier's arrival in 1535–36.
+It was initially known as Hochelaga to the indigenous Huron people who inhabited the area at the time of French navigator and explorer Jacques Cartier's arrival in 1535–36.
 This was his second voyage to the "New World."
 He was reportedly welcomed by over a thousand indigenous people on the slope of the mountain and christened it Mont-Royal (Mont Réal).
-Samuel de Champlain, the founder of Quebec city, set foot in the region 50 years later.
+Samuel de Champlain, the founder of Quebec City, set foot in the region 50 years later.

 At the time of the establishment of the confederation, it was the country's biggest city.
 This, however, changed when Toronto took over the top spot in the 1970s.